Greetings Humans of Landlord Broadband,

 Landlords & Letting Agents

-Despite COVID-19, volatile economic conditions, and rising unemployment, all of which have impacted the income of tenants across the nation; tenant demand reached a five-year high during the final quarter of 2020 – a trend that Paragon Bank has predicted to continue.
-32% reported increasing levels of demand during the final 3 months of 2020, the highest level since Q1 2016 and up 25% from the same period in 2019.
-A major boost to landlord confidence, however, research suggests regional differences in this demand: 58% in the South West reported growth in tenant demand compared to just 10% in central London (LandlordZONE).
+Despite COVID-19, volatile economic conditions, and rising unemployment, all of which have impacted the income of tenants across the nation; tenant demand reached a five-year high during the final quarter of 2020.
+This is a trend that Paragon Bank has predicted to continue.
+32% reported increasing levels of demand during the final 3 months of 2020.
+This is the highest level since Q1 2016 and up 25% from the same period in 2019.
+A major boost to landlord confidence, however, research suggests regional differences in this demand.
+58% in the South West reported growth in tenant demand compared to just 10% in central London (LandlordZONE).

-This quarter, on the 12th April 2021, the UK government restrictions on overnight leisure stays in “self-contained accommodation” were updated; such stays were permitted on the basis that, all facilities are “restricted to exclusive use of a single household/support bubble” (Gov.uk).
+This quarter (Spring 2021), on the 12th April 2021, the UK government restrictions on overnight leisure stays in “self-contained accommodation” were updated; such stays were permitted on the basis that, all facilities are “restricted to exclusive use of a single household/support bubble” (Gov.uk).
 Click here, to read the government’s guidance for people who work in or run hotels and other guest accommodation, in full.

 As such lockdown restrictions ease, firms say Britons are keen to holiday at home – great news for UK-based serviced accommodation operators!
 Holiday cottage booking companies reported huge demand influxes from people hoping to book holidays in England when lockdown restrictions were eased from April 12th (The Guardian).
 Locations in highest demand are reportedly: The South-West and “traditional honeypot locations” – notably, Cornwall and Devon (The Guardian).